ArthurCarvalhoS/ArthurCarvalhoS/README.md

 ### About me
- - Currently, I'm a software development student from Trybe
+ - I'm a software developer

 ### Languages & Tools